-Chimpanzee trekking is the second done tourism activity in Uganda after mountain gorilla trekking in Bwindi impenetrable forest national park or Mgahinga gorilla national park.
-Gorilla trekking involves moving the thick forest on foot in search of chimpanzees and once you get them, travelers are allowed to spend an hour with them in their natural environment.
-Uganda records the highest number of chimpanzees in different destinations which includes.
+Chimpanzee trekking is the second most popular tourist activity in Uganda after mountain gorilla trekking in Bwindi impenetrable forest national park or Mgahinga gorilla national park.
+Gorilla trekking involves moving through the thick forest on foot in search of chimpanzees, and once you find them, travelers are allowed to spend an hour with them in their natural environment.
+Uganda records the highest number of chimpanzees among different destinations, which includes

 Kibale national park

-Kibale national park is situated in western Uganda and known as the primate capital because it houses over 13 different primate species that include 1500 chimpanzees.
-Chimpanzee tracking in Kibale forest national park starts with a morning briefing at the park’s headquarter.
-Chimpanzee trekking in Kibale forest national park can be done in two sessions that is to say the morning session which starts at 8:00 am and its afternoon session starts at 2:00 pm.
+Kibale national park is situated in western Uganda and is known as the primate capital because it houses over 13 different primate species, including over a thousand chimpanzees.
+Chimpanzee tracking in Kibale Forest National Park starts with a morning briefing at the park’s headquarters.
+Chimpanzee trekking in Kibale Forest national park can be done in two sessions; that is to say, the morning session, which starts at 8:00 am, and the afternoon session, which starts at 2:00 pm.

-Kibale national park is the only national park in Uganda offering a chimpanzee habituation experience where tourists can spend about four hours with chimpanzees under the habituation process with researchers, game rangers among others.
+Kibale national park is the only national park in Uganda offering a chimpanzee habituation experience where tourists can spend about four hours with chimpanzees under the habituation process with researchers, game rangers, and others.

-Kalinzu forest is the second after Kibale forest national park for chimpanzee destinations in Uganda.
-Kalinzu forest is a tropical rainforest situated in Bushenyi district just near Queen Elizabeth national park and it harbors over 300 chimpanzees.
-Kalinzu forest starts with a morning briefing regarding the rules and regulations to be followed during trekking the chimpanzees.
+Kalinzu forest is the second destination after Kibale forest national park for chimpanzees in Uganda.
+Kalinzu forest is a tropical rainforest situated in Bushenyi district just near Queen Elizabeth National Park and it harbors over 300 chimpanzees.
+The Kalinzu forest starts with a morning briefing regarding the rules and regulations to be followed during trekking to the chimpanzees.

-Kyambura gorge is the valley of apes and another destination for chimpanzee tracking situated in Queen Elizabeth national park.
+The Kyambura gorge is the valley of the apes and another destination for chimpanzee tracking situated in Queen Elizabeth National Park.
 Kyambura gorge also harbors other primates such as blue monkeys, red-tailed monkeys, olive baboons, vervet monkeys, black and white colobus monkeys, among others.

 Toro-Semuliki game reserve